Zona Franca (Barcelona)

-Zona Franca (/ca/, also called in Polígon Industrial de la Zona Franca) is a logistics and industrial area located in the Sants-Montjuïc district of Barcelona, Catalonia, Spain.
+Zona Franca (/ca/, also called in Polígon Industrial de la Zona Franca; /ca/) is a logistics and industrial area located in the Sants-Montjuïc district of Barcelona, Catalonia, Spain.
 Together with the adjacent Port of Barcelona it forms the neighborhood Zona Franca – Port.

 It is located in the Llobregat Delta between the Port of Barcelona and Barcelona Airport.
 The metro line L10 connects Zona Franca with central Barcelona and the rest of the metropolitan area since 2018.

 The origins and the name of the area date back to an attempt to create a free port in Barcelona which ultimately failed in 1929.
 With Catalonia's industrialisation wave in the 1950s, the space was used to construct factories.